AbuTalha3/Portfolio-Setup/README.md

 # Portfolio-Setup
 <a name="readme-top"></a>
-My Portfolio is a webpage made with Hyper Text Markup Language, Cascading Style Ssheets, and JavaScript, with a number of interactive pages, About me and contact pages etc, You can contact and interact through the form via email.
+My Portfolio is a webpage made with Hyper Text Markup Language, Cascading Style Sheets, and JavaScript, with a number of interactive pages, About me and contact pages etc, You can contact and interact through the form via email.
 It displays the projects and languages I have worked on.
 You can just click and have a look.
 <!--
 HOW TO USE:
 This is an example of how you may give instructions on setting up your project locally.